 More than 75 people have been killed in fires involving older Jeeps with plastic fuel tanks mounted behind the rear axle.
 Fiat Chrysler, which makes Jeeps, recalled 1.56 million of them in June 2013 under pressure from U.S. safety regulators.
 But only 12 percent of the SUVs have been repaired in the 18 months since the recall, a much slower pace than usual.
-And as of early 2017, accidents are still occurring with these vehicles, which due to their dangerous construction are prone to bursting into flame after otherwise non-lethal impacts.
+As of 2021, accidents are still occurring with these vehicles, which due to their dangerous construction are prone to bursting into flame after otherwise non-lethal impacts.

 The rear-mounted tanks have little structure to protect them if struck from behind, making them susceptible to punctures and fires.
 Moving the gas tank in front of the axle would be expensive and difficult.
 So Chrysler’s remedy involved installing trailer hitches on the rear of the Jeeps as an extra layer of protection.

 A Jeep Fire Fix But Not For All Speeds